JDIZM/nginx-reverse-proxy/README.md

 then we can create a new droplet and connect to it
 ```
 # create a new droplet with digitalocean
-docker-machine create --driver digitalocean --digitalocean-access-token $DOTOKEN --digitalocean-ssh-key-fingerprint $DOFINGER --digitalocean-size s-1vcpu-1gb --digitalocean-image ubuntu-18-04-x64 droplet-name
+docker-machine create --driver digitalocean --digitalocean-access-token $DOTOKEN --digitalocean-ssh-key-fingerprint $DOFINGER --digitalocean-size s-1vcpu-1gb --digitalocean-image ubuntu-20-04-x64 --digitalocean-region lon1 droplet-name

-# when it's been provisioned
-# ssh into the machine
+# ssh into the machine when it's been provisioned
 docker-machine ssh droplet-name
 ```

 If you encounter an "Unable to query docker version: Cannot connect to the docker engine endpoint" error.
-Then you can try stopping and starting the machine again.
+Then you can try stopping and starting the machine again and running the recommended steps to verify the docker env.
 ```
 # get the machine name and ip address
 docker-machine ls